dxw/playbook/playbook.md

 1. **Have faith in your instinct and experience**

-   Don’t throw away your gut instinct, but do filter decisions through the lens of research and data.
+   Don‘t throw away your gut instinct, but do filter decisions through the lens of research and data.

-2. **Be contagiously optimistic**
+1. **Be contagiously optimistic**

    Help others to see what’s possible.
 Share your excitement.
 Spread enthusiasm.

-3. **Embrace the overlap**
+1. **Embrace the overlap**

    Good work happens in the spaces between disciplines.
 A difference of opinion is a good thing.
 Bring others along on the journey.

-4. **Simple is better**
+1. **Simple is better**

    We do the hard work to make things simple.
 We aim for simplicity and clarity in the things we design, and the ways in which we design them.

-5. **Don’t be afraid to try, and to share**
+1. **Don’t be afraid to try, and to share**

    Every time something is not quite right, it’s an opportunity to learn and adapt.

-6. **Interrogate everything to understand the user and their needs**
+1. **Interrogate everything to understand the user and their needs**

    Be constantly curious.
 Never stop asking questions.
 We can never be too empathetic.

-7. **Communicate constantly and confidently**
+1. **Communicate constantly and confidently**

    Record decisions so we can learn from them.
 Share them.
 Make design a team sport.

-8. **Use the right tools and methods for the desired outcome**
+1. **Use the right tools and methods for the desired outcome**

    It might be pen and paper, software, or a conversation.
 Choose the appropriate fidelity for the given task.

-9. **Good design is never finished**
+1. **Good design is never finished**

    There is always room for improvement.
 Design can always be made better.
-There is a difference between “done” and “finished”.
+There is a difference between ‘done’ and ‘finished’.

 ## Hosting and supporting services